osamaali-sys/Pewlett-Hackard-Analysis/README.md

-### 3. we found out which employees are ready for mentors in our mentor.csv
+### 3. We found out which employees are ready for mentors in our mentor.csv

 SELECT
         e.emp_no,